nguyendinhkha/splunk-unix-linux-add-on/README.md

 # Splunk Add-on for Unix and Linux (TA-unix)

-> A concise, practical README to help you (and teammates) install, configure, and get value fast from the **Splunk Add-on for Unix and Linux** on Splunk Enterprise.
+> A concise, practical README to help you install, configure, and get value fast from the **Splunk Add-on for Unix and Linux** on Splunk Enterprise.

 ![status](https://img.shields.io/badge/status-active-brightgreen) ![splunk](https://img.shields.io/badge/Splunk-Enterprise%2010%2B-blue) ![linux](https://img.shields.io/badge/Linux-amd64-lightgrey)